dmwit/bokrifulse/README.md

 A *cell* is two characters in one of the following forms:

 * The exact string `--`.
 This indicates an unoccupied space on the playfield.
-* A color followed by a shape.
+* A color character followed by a shape character.
 This indicates an occupied space of the given color and shape.
 * Two hex digits (`0` through `9`, `a` through `f`, or `A` through `F`).
 The resulting byte will be used to index into Dr. Mario's sprite table.

 A *playfield row* is a value containing exactly 8 cells separated by whitespace.
 The first cell describes the left-most column, the last the right-most column.